 Address: Lot No.

+Audicoo.
 Plan No.

-Current Land use:
+Current Land use: FIAII INU.

-Contact Person:
+Contact Person: Dhanai

 Postal Address: Phone:

 Notes (access etc):

-()

 Project objective

 Project Planning

 Other stakeholders:

-Are there any powerlines, underground cable s and/or pipes present?
+Are there any powerlines, underground cables a and/or pipes present?

-Are any permits/approvals required prior to the e project commencing?
+Are any permits/approvals required prior to the project commencing?

 Are erosion control measures required?

+·

 Who is supplying the plants?

+k at the time of planting?

-Can they supply the appropriate local plant st ock at the time of planting?
+Can they supply the appropriate local plant stoc κ at the time of planting?

-Omanian Lint

 Species List

-Note: include a vegetation plan showing the columns and including the location of identified specified spe entire site and the vegetated buffer area to be
+Note: include a vegetation plan showing the en to be

+planted, including the location of identified specie S.